North Shields F.C.: North Shields FC 1992–

-Nash brought with him Anthony Woodhouse who was welcomed back to his old stamping ground as assistant.
-The duo marked their debut in charge with a sensational 6-5 victory over Jarrow Roofing after the Robins were trailing 5-2 late in the game.
+Nash brought with him Anthony Woodhouse, who was welcomed back to his old stamping ground as assistant.
+The duo marked their debut in charge with a sensational 6–5 victory over Jarrow Roofing after the Robins were trailing 5-2 late in the game.
 With Steve Swinyard coming in as coach the new management team guided the club to a final 8th position as the season closed.

-The campaign of 2019-2020 before halted due to the Covid-19 pandemic, the side saw an impressive 4th placed finish with games in hand on the teams above.
+The campaign of 2019–2020 before halted due to the COVID-19 pandemic, the side saw an impressive 4th-placed finish with games in hand on the teams above.
 The team scored 56 goals only conceding 37.
-The following season (20-21) was another curtailed with the Shieldsmen again in a strong 4th position with 26 points from 11 games having lost only once as well as enjoying a decent FA Vase run including a penalty shoot-out success at Bridlington Town.
-Ultimately 3 clubs were promoted that year on a points per game basis combined over 2 seasons -the Robins missing out by the narrowest of margins.
+The following season (20–21) was another curtailed with the Shieldsmen again in a strong 4th position with 26 points from 11 games having lost only once as well as enjoying a decent FA Vase run including a penalty shoot-out success at Bridlington Town.
+Ultimately, three clubs were promoted that year on a points per game basis combined over 2 seasons – the Robins missing out by the narrowest of margins.

-However Marc Nash’s men were to make no mistake in an unforgettable 2021-2 campaign cruising to the Northern League First Division title by 9 points -their first such triumph since 1969.
-The management team challenged the players to respond after the disappointment of a quarter -final loss in the Vase after a marathon 8 match adventure featuring 3 penalty shoot-out victories.
-The Robins’ clinched the Championship and promotion to the Northern Premier League East with a 3-1 triumph at Whitley Bay sparking emotional celebrations.
-Shields won 25 and drew 9 of their 38 games -overcoming an 11 point deficit behind Consett at one stage and having to play their last 6 matches all away.
-Centre forward Dan Wilson ended the season as the League’s joint top scorer with 29 goals plus 11 in cup ties.
-“There’s so much pride in what we have achieved as a club” commented a beaming boss Marc Nash.
+However, Marc Nash's men were to make no mistake in an unforgettable 2021–2022 campaign cruising to the Northern League First Division title by 9 points – their first such triumph since 1969.
+The management team challenged the players to respond after the disappointment of a quarter-final loss in the Vase after a marathon 8 match adventure featuring 3 penalty shoot-out victories.
+The Robins' clinched the Championship and promotion to the Northern Premier League East with a 3–1 triumph at Whitley Bay sparking emotional celebrations.
+Shields won 25 and drew 9 of their 38 games – overcoming an 11-point deficit behind Consett at one stage and having to play their last 6 matches all away.
+Centre forward Dan Wilson ended the season as the League's joint top scorer with 29 goals plus 11 in cup ties.
+"There's so much pride in what we have achieved as a club" commented a beaming boss Marc Nash.

+The 2022–23 season saw North Shields finish in seventh position.
+Despite this, the club were Demoted having failed to prove to the FA that they could provide the stipulated ground improvements.
+Off the pitch problems continued into the 2023–24 season.
+In December 2023, Sean Mulligan and Sean Redford took the reins as co-chairmen to provide further stability to the club, the club confirmed that in order to prevent the club from going out of existence, all players and management were to leave the club with immediate effect.
+Brian Smith was immediately appointed as first team manager as he returned to the club.
+Brian and the club have built a brand new team with some great experience and a great link up with South Shields FC, North Shields Juniors & Athletic as well as New Hartley Juniors.